Celery

 Celery is 94% water, but does contain vitamins A, C, B-complex and E with a host of minerals.
 As might be expected from its texture, it is also high in fiber.
 Supposedly, chewing celery uses up more calories than obtained from the vegetable itself!
 (According to Snopes.com it’s true!)

-Selected Storage Tips
+Storage Tips

 Refrigerate as soon as possible or celery will go limp.
 Wrap in a dry towel and place in a plastic bag or wrap tightly in foil and store in the crisper drawer of the refrigerator.
 It should keep for up to two weeks.
 For long-term storage, celery can be frozen.
 Slice then spread out on a cookie sheet and place into the freezer.
 When all the chunks are frozen, pack them into an airtight container such as a zip-lock freezer bag and return to the freezer.
 Celery pieces will be soft when thawed and best used in soups and stews as opposed to salads.

-Selected Cooking Tips
+Cooking Tips

 Celery is a standard addition to salads, casseroles, soups, stews and stir-fries.

-Try a lightly sauteed side dish with celery and vegetables of varying colors.
+Try a lightly sautéed side dish with celery and vegetables of varying colors.

 Try a quick salad: half inch celery pieces tossed with feta cheese, black olives, tuna chunks, and a lemon vinaigrette with fresh mint or basil.

-Cooking Tips celery cooking fall soup freezing nutrition storage
+Storage Tips Cooking Tips celery cooking fall soup freezing nutrition storage

 ← Older